-Continuous Offer of units at NAV based prices
+Continuous Offer for units at NAV based prices

-Name of Mutual Fund DSP Mutual Fund

-Name of Asset Management Company DSP Asset Managers Private Limited

-CIN (U65990MH2021PTC362316)

-Name of Trustee Company DSP Trustee Private Limited

-CIN (U65991MH1996PTC100444)

-Addresses of the entities The Ruby, 25th Floor, 29, Senapati Bapat Marg, Dadar (West), Mumbai - 400028.

-Website of entities www.dspim.com
+Name of Mutual Fund DSP Mutual Fund Name of Asset Management Company DSP Asset Managers Private Limited CIN of Asset Management Company (U65990MH2021PTC362316) Name of Trustee Company DSP Trustee Private Limited CIN of Trustee Company (U65991MH1996PTC100444) Addresses of the entities The Ruby, 25th Floor, 29, Senapati Bapat Marg, Dadar (West), Mumbai - 400028 Website of the entities www.dspim.com

-The particulars of the Scheme have been prepared in accordance with the Securities and Exchange Board of India (Mutual Funds) Regulations 1996, (herein after referred to as SEBI (MF) Regulations) as amended till date, and filed with SEBI, along with a Due Diligence Certificate from the AMC.
+The particulars of the Scheme have been prepared in accordance with the Securities and Exchange Board of India (Mutual Funds) Regulations 1996, (herein after referred to as SEBI (MF) Regulations) as amended till date and circulars issued thereunder filed with SEBI, along with a Due Diligence Certificate from the AMC.
 The units being offered for public subscription have not been approved or recommended by SEBI nor has SEBI certified the accuracy or adequacy of the Scheme Information Document.

 The Scheme Information Document sets forth concisely the information about the scheme that a prospective investor ought to know before investing.
-Before investing, investors should also ascertain about any further changes to this Scheme Information Document after the date of this Document from the DSP Mutual Fund / Investor Service Centres / Website / Distributors or Brokers.
+Before investing, investors should also ascertain about any further changes to this Scheme Information Document after the date of this Document from the Mutual Fund / Investor Service Centres / Website / Distributors or Brokers.